Omanshi19/identity-decen/README.md

 ## Architecture

 - **Smart Contracts (Solidity + Truffle)**
-  Implement identity credential operations (issue, verify, revoke, query) and are deployed to a local Ganache-powered Ethereum network for development and testing.[page:0]
+  Implement identity credential operations (issue, verify, revoke, query) and are deployed to a local Ganache-powered Ethereum network for development and testing.

 - **Backend (Node.js, MVC + Web3.js)**
-  Acts as the business logic layer, connecting the React frontend to the Ethereum network, orchestrating identity flows, and exposing APIs for credential operations.[page:0]
+  Acts as the business logic layer, connecting the React frontend to the Ethereum network, orchestrating identity flows, and exposing APIs for credential operations.

 - **Frontend (React.js)**
   Provides the Identity Digital Wallet UI and Verification Interface, enabling MetaMask connection, credential management, and verification screens for third parties.[page:0]